Juniper/contrail-dev-env/README.md

 docker attach contrail-developer-sandbox
 ```

+**Note:** When using "docker attach" the container will terminate when you exit
+the shell.
+You can simply run `sudo ./startup.sh` again to relaunch the
+container.
+Alternatively you can use `docker exec -it contrail-developer-sandbox bash`
+to launch an additional shell in the same container.

 ### 5. Run scons, UT, make RPMS or make containers

 *Required* first steps in the container: